VirtFunc/uefipatchwasm/README.md

 # Qt for wasm Docker build environment

-This directory contains a `Dockerfile` to create a Docker image for building Qt 5.15.15 console applications for WebAssembly using Emscripten SDK 1.39.8.
+This directory contains a `Dockerfile` to create a Docker image for building UEFIPatch 0.28.0 for wasm.

 ## simple build